-Understand the relevance for politics and policy-making of formal political institutions, rules, and processes in the U.S. and cross-nationally.
+Students demonstrate an understanding of the relevance for politics and policy-making of formal political institutions, rules and processes in the U.S.

-Understand the relevance for politics and policy-making of non-institutional aspects of politics, including the roles of class, race, gender, religion, and political beliefs in the U.S. and cross-nationally.
+Students demonstrate an understanding of the relevance for politics and policy-making of non-institutional aspects of politics, including the roles of class, gender, religion, and political beliefs in the U.S.

 CSUF is committed to ensuring equal accessibility to our users.
 Let us know about any accessibility problems you encounter using this website.